 - Engaging or responding to any messages, comments, etc

-How much money do you have to spend on social media?
+What budget do you have to spend on social media?

-The Facebook newsfeed has so many people and companies competing for “space” that unless you pay money to Facebook (or something you post goes viral) it’s going to be very difficult to generate a lot of reach.
+The Facebook newsfeed has so many people and companies competing for “space” that unless you pay money to Facebook (or something you post goes viral) it’s going to be very difficult to generate a lot of organic reach.

 What is the best social media channel for a business on a small budget?

-What is the right social media channel for you?
+Which is the right social media channel for you?

 - Join Facebook, Instagram, Twitter and/or LinkedIn